When is the best time to visit Tibet?

 Visiting Tibet in April

 Temperatures begin rise, melting the snow and opening up more areas to visit.
 This is still before the summer so you’ll avoid the highest prices and visitor numbers.
 This is still in the dry season so you’re likely to have clear skies and great views of the mountains.
-Travelling outside of Lhasa will provide you with spectacular wintery landscapes, with snowy mountains and frozen lakes.
+Traveling outside of Lhasa will provide you with spectacular wintery landscapes, with snowy mountains and frozen lakes.

 Visiting Tibet in May